antoniocasero/ACPReminder/README.md

 @property (nonatomic, assign) BOOL circularTimePeriod;
 ```

 The array of time periods is sequential, if the attribute is set to YES when the last element is taken, the next one will be the first element.
-Otherwise it will keep the last element.
+Otherwise the next element will be the last one from the array again.

 ```